dart-archive/intl/README.md

 The package has a single current locale, called [defaultLocale][defaultLocale].
 Operations will use that locale unless told to do otherwise.

-To set the global locale, you can explicitly set it, e.g.
+You can explicitly set the global locale

       Intl.defaultLocale = 'pt_BR';

-or get it from the browser by
+or get it from the browser

       import "package:intl/intl_browser.dart";
       ...
       findSystemLocale().then(runTheRestOfMyProgram);

-To temporarily override the current locale, pass the operation to [withLocale][withLocale].
+To override the current locale for a particular operation, pass the operation to [withLocale][withLocale].
+Note that this includes async tasks spawned from that operation, and that the argument to [withLocale][withLocale] will supercede the [defaultLocale][defaultLocale] while the operation is active.
+If you are using different locales within an application, the [withLocale][withLocale] operation may be preferable to setting [defaultLocale][defaultLocale].

       Intl.withLocale('fr', () => print(myLocalizedMessage());

-To override it for a very specific operation you can create a format object in a specific locale, or pass in the locale as a parameter to methods.
+To specify the locale for an operation you can create a format object in a specific locale, or pass in the locale as a parameter to methods.

       var format = new DateFormat.yMd("ar");